Liz-Adhiambo/week3-ip/README.md

 # Delani Studio
-African culture is expressed in its arts and crafts, religion, clothing, cuisine, music, languages and names.
+At Delani Studio, Africans express experiences in its arts and crafts.

 ## Description
-this is a landing page for Delani Studio designed with html, css and Javascript.
+This is a landing page for Delani Studio designed with html, css and Javascript.
 The website contains a portfolio with a contact section and also escribes what Delani Studio offers in service.

 ## Technologies Used
 * HTML